RCN-ECS/CnGV/notebook/20201016_MA_FullSimResults.md

 ## Confusion Matrix
 These percents and rates are the same for the means data.

+KEL note: I think there is a mistake if this is the same for the means data.
+The CI for the means data is not the same, so the percentages should be different.
+Also, the CovGE Bootstrap has a higher false positive rate that you reported before.
+Where are these false positives coming from?
+Is it from the 2 environment scenarios?
+I think we need to dig into this some more, because if the false positive rate is >5% that is higher than we would expect based on random!

+Also what are the counts these percentages are based on?
+I just want to confirm we have good coverage of the cov = 0 and gxe = 0 cases.

 | | CovGE Permutation | CovGE Bootstrap | GxE Permutation | GxE Bootstrap |
 | ---| ---| ---| ---| ---|